Organizing Your Resume

-If you don't have a degree, but have completed ongoing training in your field, list your related courses, seminars, conferences and training in the education section.
+If you don't have a degree, but have completed ongoing training in your field, you should list your related courses, seminars, conferences and training in the education section.
 Consider creating a separate section of your development highlights:

 Professional Development Highlights:

-a Global Marketplace
+Launch in a Global Marketplace

 In writing your objective: